-Dubai is home to spectacular hotels, stunning beaches and year-round sunshine.
-Synonymous with luxury, Dubai has some of the world’s most iconic and architectural impressive five-star hotels, such as the Burj Al Arab and the Atlantis The Palm.
+Dubai boasts some of the world’s most iconic and architecturally impressive five-star hotels, such as the Burj Al Arab and the Atlantis The Palm.
+Add to that the draw of year round sunshine and it’s not difficult to see why Dubai holidays are increasing in popularity year after year.

-The Perfect Blend of Modern Luxury and Traditional Arabic Culture in the UAE
+Dubai Holidays - The Perfect Blend of Modern Luxury and Traditional Arabic Culture

-Holidays to Dubai combine traditional Arabic culture with the highest standard of modern luxury and amenities, providing an experience unlike anywhere else in the world.
+Holidays to Dubai combine traditional Arabic culture with the highest standard of modern luxury and amenities.
+That makes Dubai unlike any other holiday destination.

 There are plenty of things to see and do here, including paying a visit to the tallest building on the planet, the Bhurj Kalifa.
 This skyscraper stands at a staggering 2,600ft tall and is a truly iconic modern wonder.

-Dubai offers a number of exquisite restaurants that cater to all palates and dietary requirements.
+Dubai offers a number of fantastic restaurants that cater to all tastes and dietary requirements.
 World-class fine dining restaurants can also be found in many of Dubai’s hotels, while a plethora of cafes and fast food outlets provide a less formal setting for food-on-the-go.

 Many visitors choose to book holidays to Dubai during Christmas and Easter, while many Muslims choose Dubai holidays to respect Ramadan and Eid.

-Dubai is considered a haven for fashionista and shopaholics alike.
-It is often referred to as the shopping capital of the Middle East as it is home to numerous shopping malls, boutique fashion outlets and renowned jewellery shops.
+Dubai is considered a haven for fashionistas and shopaholics alike.
+It is often referred to as the ‘shopping capital of the Middle East’ as it is home to numerous shopping malls, boutique fashion outlets, designer label stores and renowned jewellery shops.

-Dubai holidays wouldn't be complete without taking a trip to the beautiful shoreline.
+A holiday to Dubai wouldn't be complete without taking a trip to the beautiful coastline.
 Dubai is home to some of the world's most picturesque beaches, with hotels such as Jumeirah Beach offering private beaches for travellers to enjoy.
+Think turquoise waters and white sands and you’re on the right track.
+You’d be forgiven for mistaking some of the beaches here for beaches of the Caribbean!

 Book Your 2015/16 Holidays to Dubai with Travelbag